skn/openpgpcomment/README.md

 # openpgpcomment
-This is a placeholder repo for the old OpenPGPComment Movable Typle plugin It has been retired for over a decade but is put up here with the hope that it might be useful for others, somewhere, sometime.
+This is a placeholder repo for the old OpenPGPComment Movable Typle plugin.
+It has been retired for over a decade but is put up here with the hope that it might be useful for others, somewhere, sometime.